 Cutting Wood with a Circular Saw

-When you go to cut something with your saw, you must push both triggers to start the saw.
+When you go to cut something with your saw, you must push in the trigger on the side of the handle and pull the trigger on the inside of the handle to start the saw.

-Before you cut something, have your line drawn out on your board or whatever you are cutting.
+Before you cut something, measure and mark your line on your board or whatever you are cutting.

 Use that notch in the saw (as noted above) as a guide to keep your cut straight.